billbuchanan/pqc_signatures/README.md

 * AIMer.
 [AIMer](https://asecuritysite.com/pqc/aimer_sign).
 With AIMer we use a zero-knowledge proof of the preimage knowledge [1] for a one-way function.
 Both of these use symmetric primitives, and will thus likely to be relatively fast in their implementation.
 * FuLeeca.
 [FuLeeca](https://asecuritysite.com/pqc/fulecca_sign).
 While many code-based methods used a Hamming metric, the FuLeeca method uses the Lee metric.
 This leads to relatively small public key and signature sizes.
 With code-based signatures, we can use a Fiat-Shamir method into a zero-knowledge identification technique.
 This often leads to relatively large signatures.
 As an alterative we can use a Hash-based approach, such as with the McEliece method, and whch leads to small signature sizes, but relatively large public keys.
 FuLeeca takes this approach, but modifies it with the Lee weight.
 * SPHINCS-α.
 [SPHINCS-α](https://asecuritysite.com/pqc/sphincs_sign).
 SPHINCS+ is a stateless hash-based signature scheme that is PQC (Post Quantum Robust).
 It is generally believed to be a secure method - based on the hardness of reversing the cryptographic hashing method.
 Now, SPHINCS-α is proposed as a new standard for Round 1 Additional Signatures.
 This improves on the SPHINCS+ methods, while still keeping its core elements.
 The addition includes a size-optimal encoding scheme that is applied to tree-structured one-time signatures.
+* FAEST.
+[FAEST](https://asecuritysite.com/pqc/faest_sign).
+NIST approved Dilithium, Falcon and SPHINCS+ for PQC digital signatures and is now looking at other alternative signatures.
+One of these is the FAEST digital signature algorithm [1], and which uses symmetric key primitives.
+This links directly to the security of AES128 (Level 1), AES192 (Level 3) and AES256 (Level 5).
+A key pair (pk,sk) is defined as: pk=(x,y)  and sk=k and where Ek(x)=y.
+Overall, E is the block cipher to use, k is the private key, and x is a plaintext block.
+The signature then becomes a non-interactive argument of knowledge of sk.
+This is similar to the Picnic method, but rather than using the MPC-in-the-Head (MPCitH) framework, it uses the VOLE-in-the-Head method [2].